OpenCyphal-Garage/ocvsmd/docs/ipc_design.md

 For example, consider the following scenario:
 1. user creates an IPC client (which implicitly creates a new channel)
 2. user makes a request via this channel
-3. loses the last reference to the client (which implicitly destroys the channel) without waiting for the response
+3. user releases the last reference to the client (which implicitly destroys the channel) without waiting for the response

 As a result of the channel destruction (step # 3), the server will receive a "channel end" notification with `keep_alive == false` and `Cancelled` error.
 The corresponding service gateway instance will be notified about the channel end event,